A model theory of topology: Embedding theorems

 In fact, preservation of meets cannot be accomplished, in general.
-Just consider some lattice $\mathbf L$ which is not distributive and let $K$ be the identity function on $L$.
-The associated specialization semilattice is principal and additive, but it cannot be embedded into the specialization semilattice associated to some topological space in such a way that meets are preserved, since every sublattice of a distributive lattice is distributive. \end{remark}
+Just consider some lattice $\mathbf L$ which is not distributive \cite{Bly} and let $ \K $ be the identity function on $L$.
+The associated specialization semilattice is principal and additive, but it cannot be embedded into the specialization semilattice associated to some topological space in such a way that meets are preserved, since every sublattice of a distributive lattice is distributive \cite{Bly}. \end{remarkx} }

-By Remark \ref{conseq}(d) the class of specialization semilattices (posets) is axiomatized by a first-order universal theory, which we shall call the \emph{theory of specialization semilattices (posets)}.
+By Remark \ref{conseq}(d) the class of specialization semilattices (posets) is axiomatized by a first-order universal theory, which we will call the \emph{theory of specialization semilattices (posets)}.
 Recall the definitions of $\mathbf S(X)$ and of $\mathbf S(P)$ from Definitions \ref{asso} and \ref{closop}.

-\begin{corollary} \labbel{corun} For every universal first-order sentence $\varphi$ in the language of specialization semilattices, the following conditions are equivalent. \begin{enumerate} \item The sentence $\varphi$ is true in all the structures of the form $\mathbf S(X)$, where $X$ varies among topological spaces. \item The sentence $\varphi$ is true in all the structures of the form $\mathbf S(X)$, where $X$ varies among closure spaces. \item The sentence $\varphi$ is true in all the structures of the form $\mathbf S(P)$, where $P$ varies among closure semilattices. \item The sentence $\varphi$ is a logical consequence of the theory of specialization semilattices. \end{enumerate} \end{corollary}
+\begin{corollary} \labbel{corun} For every universal first-order sentence $\sigma$ in the language of specialization semilattices, the following conditions are equivalent. \begin{enumerate}[(1)] \item The sentence $\sigma$ is true in all the models of the form $\mathbf S(X)$, where $X$ varies among topological spaces. \item The sentence $\sigma$ is true in all the models of the form $\mathbf S(X)$, where $X$ varies among closure spaces. \item The sentence $\sigma$ is true in all the models of the form $\mathbf S(P)$, where $P$ varies among closure semilattices. \item The sentence $\sigma$ is a logical consequence of the theory of specialization semilattices. \end{enumerate} \end{corollary}

-\begin{proof} (1) $\Rightarrow $ (4) If $\varphi$ is valid in all the structures $\mathbf S(X)$, with $X$ a topological space, then $\varphi$ is valid in all the specialization semilattices, by Theorem \ref{sptop} and since universal sentences are preserved under taking substructures.
+\begin{proof} (1) $\Rightarrow $ (4) If $\sigma$ is valid in all the models $\mathbf S(X)$, with $X$ a topological space, then $\sigma$ is valid in all the specialization semilattices, by Theorem \ref{sptop} and since universal sentences are preserved under taking submodels.